Questions? Our community can help!

 There are a number of counter service venues open during the Party.
 In recent years these have included: The Plaza Inn, Jolly Holiday Bakery, Gibson Girl Ice Cream Parlor, Refreshment Corner, Royal Street Veranda, Bengal Barbecue, The Golden Horseshoe, Stage Door Cafe, and Tomorrowland Terrace.
 These spots give you a range of options from sweets to salads.
 Check out the restaurant menus for specifics.

 Absolutely!
 Not only can you meet characters, but many of them will be wearing Halloween costumes themselves.
 Here is a list of characters that often meet duing the Halloween Parties:

 The lines for the character greetings, particularly Jack and Sally, can become very long, very fast.
 Even at the start of the Party, you may face wait times of an hour or more.
 If character photo opportunities are important to you, but sure to factor wait times into your planning.

 Well you're in luck!
-Here is a very detailed blog post about the 2015 event, almost all of which will carry over to 2016.
+Here is a very detailed blog post about the 2018 event.

 Last updated by Guy Selga on May 2, 2019